The Queer Agenda

 To get in touch, shoot me an email at hello@shohrehdavoodi.com.
 For more from me, follow me on Instagram, TikTok, and Threads.

-If you'd like to support me outside of becoming a paid subscriber to The Queer Agenda, you're welcome to purchase an item for me from my Amazon Wishlist or purchase an item for yourself from my Amazon Storefront.
+If you'd like to support me outside of becoming a paid subscriber to The Queer Agenda, you're welcome to purchase a gift for me from my Amazon Wishlist or purchase an item for yourself from my Amazon Storefront, which contains all of my most-recommended products.